 It's a source of strength when people acknowledge that something isn't working in their relationships and seek guidance to support a better way forward.
 You won't have to explain why this work is vital and crucial to your wellbeing.
 I'm passionate about increasing your sense of connection and effectiveness in all of your relationships.

 Timelines and sessions to meet your needs My schedule usually works well for relationship counseling as I have availability on Saturdays and evenings.
-Typically, we will meet weekly for 75 minute sessions in the beginning.
+I often meet weekly for 75 minute sessions in the beginning.
 I'm willing to try shorter or less frequent sessions if availability or finances require it.
 However, usually the work flows more smoothly and allows more depth of discussion and skill building with everyone having greater opportunity to feel heard and understood in longer, regular sessions.

 After the initial phase, we often move to less frequent or shorter sessions more naturally.

-Evidence based and research informed methods I began working with couples in 2001 and was trained at the time in Imago Therapy, developed by Dr. Harville Hendrix, and Non Violent Communication, which was developed by Dr. Marshall Rosenberg.
-Over the years, I've incorporated a variety of evidence based models utilizing attachment theories and interpersonal effectiveness, each with unique contributions and intervention tools that can apply to your specific goals and situation.
+Evidence based and research informed methods I began working with couples in 2001 and was trained at the time in Imago Therapy, developed by Dr. Harville Hendrix, and Non Violent Communication, developed by Dr. Marshall Rosenberg.
+Over the years, I've incorporated a variety of evidence based models utilizing attachment theories, research on emotional connection and conflict repair, each with unique contributions and intervention tools that can apply to your specific goals and situation.